Documentation Menu

 .mask(['.ad-banner', '#dynamic-timestamp'])

-Once a job completes, the summary includes a plain-English RegressionBot Summary of each regression, a perceptual similarity score, and pre-signed image URLs you can download or display directly.
+Once a job completes, the summary includes a plain-English RegressionBot Summary of each regression, a perceptual similarity score, and shortened screenshot redirect URLs (e.g. https://screenshots.regressionbot.com/r/{token}) that you can click to view or download the images directly.

 const summary = await job.getSummary();